scottdware/go-panos/README.md

 #### Tagging Objects

 You can apply tags to address and service objects by using the `ApplyTag()` function.
 It takes two parameters: `object` and `tag`.
-When tagging an object on a Panorama device, you must specify the `device-group` to create the object in as the last/3rd parameter.
+When tagging an object on a Panorama device, you must specify the `device-group` to create the object in as the last parameter.

 `tag` can have multiple values, and they must be separated by a comma, i.e. `"server-tag, lab, warehouse"`.
 If you have multiple objects with the same name, then all of them that match will have the tag(s) applied.